 Skip to main content

 In some cases you can challenge our decision about registering your overseas child support or domestic maintenance.
-This is similar to an objection.
+For example, if you are in New Zealand and the other parent is in another country that's a member of the 2007 Child Support Convention, or the reverse.

-You can challenge our decision to accept or decline a registration, as long as it fits under the grounds from the 2007 Child Support Convention listed below.
+You can challenge our decision to accept or decline a registration, as long as it fits under the grounds from the 2007 Convention.

 Please contact us to discuss our decision before you make your challenge.